 Joe Biden accused of plagiarizing parts of new climate platform

-Presidential candidate and former Vice President Joe Biden is facing claims that his campaign plagiarized at least five parts of the climate platform released on Tuesday.
+Democratic presidential candidate Joe Biden is facing claims that his campaign plagiarized at least five parts of the climate platform released on Tuesday.

 The apparent similarities were first flagged on Twitter by a progressive activist.
 By Tuesday afternoon, most of the examples in the Biden campaign platform had been updated online to include attribution to a third party.